peterphan1101/Artificial_Intelligence_Projects/README.md

 5. **Facebook AI Similarity Search (FAISS):** A vector database store for storing and efficiently searching the vectors generated for documents using Open AI embedding model.
 6. **Streamlit:** A user experience framework for building and sharing AI model and data based applications.
 7. **Python-edgar and SEC Edgar API:** Python-edgar library is used for getting the 10-K and 10-Q documents from SEC EDGAR Datasource API.
+8. **Ragas and LangSmith:** Frameworks used for evaluating Retrieval Augmented Generation (RAG) pipeline metrics evaluation.

 ## System Design